redhat-cip/simple_ec2_snapshot/README.md

 With Simple EC2 Snapshot supports:

 * Hot snapshots (by default) and Cold snapshots
-* Multiple instances snapshot on the same command line
+* Multiple instances snapshot in one line
-* The detection of doubles
+* Detection of doubles
-* Filters by tags (accepting wildcards) or by instance IDs
+* Filters by tags (allowing wildcards) or by instance IDs
-* Credential file with profiles and cli credentials
+* Credentials file multiple with profiles
 * Limit the number of snapshots
 * Restrict snapshots to data disks only